Alexei Kervezee: International career

 but in the Netherlands' reply Kervezee played well for 47, putting on 69 (the highest partnership of the innings) with Tim de Leede.
 Two days later, against the same opponents, he made 18.
 Kervezee played several Under-17 and Under-19 matches over the following days, as well as one game against Italy in the European Cricket Championship, then in early August he returned to ODI action with small scores against Scotland and Ireland.

 In April 2013, Kervezee announced his decision to retire from the Dutch National Cricket Team.
 He stated his desire to focus on playing for his county Worcestershire and with a view to hopefully play for England internationally.
+The hope to play for England did not come true.